How to Print Sage 300 CRE Reports to Excel

 Submitted by Sage Certified Consultant, Kyle Zeigler.

 Even with all of the power of Sage 300 Construction and Real Estate reporting, sometimes you just need to have the data in an Excel worksheet.
 Depending on your role within your company, you may need to periodically send information to benefits providers, auditors, banks, finance companies, government agencies, or even potential clients.
 Many times the recipient wants the information in Excel and often in a particular format.
+It’s actually not difficult when you know how to print Sage 300 reports to Excel.

 Knowing this simple trick can save time when you need to compile that employee census or payroll information, those job lists with contract, estimate and job cost totals, lists of open receivables or payables invoices, equipment lists, and so on.